-Mastering digitalization opportunity and challenge

-All companies are affected by digitalization - including small and medium-sized enterprises (SMEs).
-However, it is hard to get these companies interested in digitalization because it involves meeting several challenges: Reliable data security is a considerable hurdle for 41% of SMEs, 40% have difficulties recruiting qualified staff, and 35% are hesitant about the high capital expenditure required.
+In focus unproved customer service Increase in Optimizativ of production New business models Expansion of product expansion or product and services portfolio 0 0 0 OPPORTUNITIES Mastering digitalization -00 opportunity and challenge WHERE SMESS All companies are affected by digitalization - including small and medium-sized enterprises (SMEs).
+However, it is hard to get

+these companies interested in digitalization because it involves meeting several challenges: Reliable data security is a considerable hurdle for 41% of SMEs, 40% have difficulties recruiting gualified staff, and 35% are hesitant about the high capital expenditure required.
 However, optimal use of digitalization also opens up a number of opportunities for small and medium-sized enterprises: 79% of SMEs see potential for optimizing production, 50% want to develop new business models with digitalization, and 38% see opportunities for improving customer service.

 DIGITALIZATION MEETS SMEs

-WITH.
+Lack of standards 35%

+0

+High investment

+Lack of specialist qualification 40%

+Data security

+costs

 (Source: The German Federal Ministry for Economic Affairs and Energy: "Mittelstand-Digital" (SME-Digital).
 Brochure, March 2017)